|

 Are you beginning to see how we are

-begin at the same place: at their baptism, at their joining with the holy God.
+saints begin at the same place: at their baptism, at their joining with the

-And when we are joined to the holy God, there is power to BE holy in ways that
+holy God.
+And when we are joined to the holy God, there is power to BE holy in

 I spend this time talking about who

-you know who YOU are as a saint, then you can begin to know better what it was
+if you know who YOU are as a saint, then you can begin to know better what it

 So, to know who YOU are as a saint,